 As part of the assessment process under the EP&A Act, proponents are required to prepare and submit a comprehensive Environmental Impact Statement that addresses all potential impacts of the proposal, including potential impacts on water resources, air quality, noise, biodiversity and local communities.
 In all cases, extensive public consultation is required, including thorough consultation with community and local government, before any application is considered by the determining authority.

-NSW Trade & Investment – Division of Resources & Energy (DRE) is one of a number of key government agencies who are consulted as part of the approvals process for new coal and mineral developments.
-DRE is responsible for commenting primarily on rehabilitation, safety, resource utilisation and relevant environmental matters.
+NSW Department of Industry, Resources & Energy is one of a number of key government agencies who are consulted as part of the approvals process for new coal and mineral developments.
+Resources & Energy is responsible for commenting primarily on rehabilitation, safety, resource utilisation and relevant environmental matters.

 If a project is approved, conditions are imposed to minimise potential environmental impacts.
 Furthermore, rehabilitation and environmental performance conditions are also attached to all mining leases issued under the Mining Act 1992.

 Authorisations granted under the Mining Act 1992 include an environmental incident reporting condition.
-This condition requires the lease holder to “report any incidents causing or threatening material harm to the environment”.
-Refer to the DRE Guideline ESB28 – Environmental Incident Reporting Requirements.
+This condition requires the lease holder to "report any incidents causing or threatening material harm to the environment".
+Refer to the Resources & Energy Guideline ESB28 – Environmental Incident Reporting Requirements (66 KB PDF).

-DRE is responsible for investigating community complaints and environmental incidents.
-A range of compliance and enforcement mechanisms are available in accordance with DRE’s legislative and policy framework including penalty infringement notices and, if required, prosecution.
-DRE’s enforcement approach to non-compliance depends upon the nature or consequences of the non-compliance and the previous performance of the lease holder, including responses to previous notices or sanctions.
+Resources & Energy is responsible for investigating community complaints and environmental incidents.
+A range of compliance and enforcement mechanisms are available in accordance with Resources & Energy's legislative and policy framework including penalty infringement notices and, if required, prosecution.
+Resources & Energy's enforcement approach to non-compliance depends upon the nature or consequences of the non-compliance and the previous performance of the lease holder, including responses to previous notices or sanctions.

 For information on how a member of the public may lodge a complaint or report an incident, please refer to Complaints and incident reporting by the public.

-It is the responsibility of DRE to ensure that land disturbed by mining activities is returned to a sustainable post-mining land use.
+It is the responsibility of Resources & Energy to ensure that land disturbed by mining activities is returned to a sustainable post-mining land use.

 A security deposit that covers the full rehabilitation costs is required on all authorisations.
 This requirement ensures that the State does not incur financial liabilities in the event of an authorisation holder defaulting on their rehabilitation obligations.